gyselroth/php-task-scheduler/README.md

 >**Note**: TaskScheduler\Queue::process() is a blocking call.

-Our mail gets sent as soon as a queue node is running.
+Our mail gets sent as soon as a queue node is running and started some workers.

 Usually you want those nodes running at all times!
 They act like invisible execution nodes behind your app.